OSInside/kiwi/doc/source/image_description/elements.rst

 The `name` attributes is mandatory and specifies the name of the container as it exists in the registry.
 The `container` element has the following optional attributes

-path="some/path"
-  The path to the container in the registry.
-If not specified the value defaults to `/`

 fetch_only="true|false"
   If set to `true` kiwi will only fetch the container but does not